 White GE Bottom Freezer Refrigerator model gbrc0gaxarww

-I bought the bottom freezer style for an elderly person because I thought it would be easier to use for them.
+I bought the bottom freezer style for an elderly person because I thought it would be easier for them.
 Not so much.

 I now have the GE unit and have removed the freezer back cover and the fridge top control panel.
-The circuit board in the top panel, if dead, will cost $250 to replace and by the looks of it, probably cost GE about $5 in Mexico.
+If dead, the circuit board in the top panel will cost $250 to replace and, by the looks of it, probably cost GE about $5 in Mexico.

 The defrost heater is also $250.
-Hopefully it is the temperature sensor or the defrost thermostat.
-Paying someone to fix it rivals the purchase price and it will likely die again.
+Hopefully,y it is the temperature sensor or the defrost thermostat.
+Paying someone to fix it rivals the purchase price and will likely die again.

 Click here for more on GE Refrigerators

-I feel they are coasting on a once respected name.
+I feel they are coasting on the once-respected name.